 I was a mess in college.

-Nevertheless, I drown myself in alcohol, drugs, sex, school work, prestige, pomp, circumstance – anything to quiet the inner voice that sounded like an axe murderer who was chasing me through my head.
+Nevertheless, I drown myself in alcohol, drugs, sex, schoolwork, prestige, pomp, circumstance – anything to quiet my harsh inner critic.

-I would smoke cigarettes in the courtyard, and we’d chat.
-He’d tell me how good his life was, about his son who was also entering college.
+I’d smoke cigarettes in the courtyard, and we’d chat.
+He’d tell me how good his life was and about his son, who was also entering college.

 But I’ll always remember the time Chris came to me and told me what the janitor had said, and I’m paraphrasing: “I have a great wife, kids, a great job: What more could I want in life?”

-I also thank God for him – it was people like him, the people who didn’t talk about spirituality but lived it and breathed it, that kept me going when I strayed down the wrong path until, finally, I found something resembling peace.
+I thank God for him.
+People like him – people who didn’t talk about spirituality but lived it and breathed it – kept me going when I strayed down the wrong path until, finally, I found something resembling peace.